AY2526S1-CS2103-F12-1/tp/docs/DeveloperGuide.md

 Employee IDs follow the format `E####` where # represents a digit (e.g., `E0001`, `E0042`).

-1. When a new employee is added via `AddCommand`, the system scans all existing employee IDs in the address book
+1. When a new employee is added via `AddCommand`, the system scans all existing employee IDs in the address book.
-2. The `findNextAvailableId()` method identifies gaps in the sequence and assigns the lowest available ID
+2. The `findNextAvailableId()` method identifies gaps in the sequence and assigns the lowest available ID.
-3. This ensures ID reuse when employees are deleted, maintaining efficient ID space usage
+3. This ensures ID reuse when employees are deleted, maintaining efficient ID space usage.
-4. The `ImportCommand` also uses this mechanism to reassign IDs when imported employees have conflicting IDs
+4. The `ImportCommand` also uses this mechanism to reassign IDs when imported employees have conflicting IDs.

 #### Sequence Diagram